Lumenux/smbclientmap/README.md

 # SMBv1

-Samba turned off SMBv1.
+When using smbclient, SMBv1 support is turned off by default.
 When smbclient connects to an SMBv1 server, then it will display the following error: `protocol negotiation failed: NT_STATUS_CONNECTION_DISCONNECTED`.

 To turn on SMBv1 support, I added the parameter `--option='client min protocol=NT1'` to smbclient.